teachingaway/teachingaway.github.io/pages/trademark-basics.md

 Use the ™ symbol after an *unregistered* trademark.
 Use the <span class="big-text">®</span> symbol after a *registered* trademark.
 These trademark symbols  tell your customers and competitors that you are claiming trademark rights in your brand name or logo or slogan.

 - - -

 ## The Benefits of Trademark Registration

 Trademark law automatically grants a basic set of rights called "common law" trademark rights.
-Federal trademark registration enhances these rights in a big way.
+These basic rights can be enhanced by securing a federal trademark registration.
+Registration is a big improvement over the default common law trademark rights.
 A registration is strong evidence[^1] of your exclusive trademark rights, it increases the penalties for infringement, and provides official government recognition of your brand identity.

 [^1]: Registration is "prima facie" evidence; it creates a legal presumption.
 Although these presumptions can be overcome, they stack the litigation deck in your favor.